You may wanna watch

 Our second dive was at Cemara Gosong where it has beautiful coral reef and fish here.
 Although I didn’t see any big fish but reef fish and corals variety are plenty.
 The coral is dense more than I expected, too.
 I can’t deny that I saw many dead corals during the dive but really, I still didn’t expect it to be this good.
 I mean, it is still so near to the Java island, what we could expect?
 That’s what I thought.

 A wooden shipwreck, not as big as Indonor shipwreck, is something to see at this dive site.
 The ship was carrying tiles when it sunk so we could still find some tiles lying around the wreck.
 Starts from about 8 m below the surface, we could already see the wreck.
 The ship stern resting at 27 m depth.
-Too bad the visibility was so poor at this site that time, we only saw a very small part of the wreck.
-We didn’t continue to explore further.
-We went off to check out the reef.
+Too bad the visibility was so poor at this site at that time, hence, we only could see a very small part of the wreck.
+We didn’t continue to explore further and we went off to check out the reef instead.
 Even though the Indonor wreck is much bigger than this one, I was still quite amazed when seeing this wooden shipwreck.
-It could be because the boat was made from wooden material which gives that antique or very old kind of feeling.
+It could be because the boat was made from wooden material which gives that rustic kind of feeling.

 Read: Best Scuba Diving Destinations in the World by Adventure in You